Singular equivalences to locally coherent hearts of commutative noetherian rings: Preliminaries

 We call the subcategory $\Ucal$ (resp. $\Vcal$) the \newterm{aisle} (resp. the \newterm{coaisle}) of the $t$-structure $\Tbb$.
 It follows from the axioms that $\Ucal = \Perp{0}\Vcal = \{X \in \Tcal \mid \Hom_\Tcal(X,\Vcal) = 0\}$ and $\Vcal = \Ucal\Perp{0}$, and so any $t$-structure is uniquely determined by its aisle or by its coaisle.
 The triangle from the axiom (t-3) is unique and functorial.
 In fact, the triangle is isomorphic to a triangle of the form $\tau_\Ucal(X) \rightarrow X \rightarrow \tau_\Vcal(X) \rightarrow \tau_\Ucal(X)$, where $\tau_\Ucal: \Tcal \rightarrow \Ucal$ (resp. $\tau_\Ucal: \Tcal \rightarrow \Ucal$) is the right (resp. left) adjoint to the inclusion of the aisle (resp. coaisle) into $\Tcal$.
 The \newterm{heart} of the $t$-structure $\Tbb$ is defined as $\Hcal = \Ucal \cap \Vcal[1]$ and it is an abelian category with the exact structure induced by the triangles of $\Tcal$ whose terms belong to $\Hcal$.

-Assuming that $\Tcal$ has a suitable enhancement, see \cite[\S3, Theorem 3.11]{PV} or \cite[\S4]{Vi}, there is a triangulated functor $\real^b_{\Tbb}: \D^b(\Hcal) \rightarrow \Tcal$ which extends the inclusion $\Hcal \subseteq \Tcal$.
-Any functor satisfying these two properties is called the \newterm{(bounded) realization functor} associated to the $t$-structure $\Tbb$.
-Realization functors are not uniquely determined in general, but as shown in \cite[Proposition~3.17]{PV}, bounded derived equivalences of abelian categories are always of the form $\real^b_\Tbb$ for a suitable $t$-structure $\Tbb$ up to an exact equivalence of abelian categories.
+Assuming that $\Tcal$ has a suitable enhancement, see \cite[\S3, Theorem 3.11]{PV} or \cite[\S4]{Vi}, there exists a \newterm{(bounded) realization functor} associated to the $t$-structure $\Tbb$, i.e. a triangle functor $\real^b_{\Tbb}: \D^b(\Hcal) \rightarrow \Tcal$ which extends the inclusion $\Hcal \subseteq \Tcal$.
+Realization functors are not uniquely determined in general, but as shown in \cite[Proposition~3.17]{PV}, bounded derived equivalences of abelian categories are always of the form $\real^b_\Tbb$ for a suitable $t$-structure $\Tbb$, up to an equivalence of abelian categories.

 A $t$-structure $\Tbb = (\Ucal,\Vcal)$ is called \newterm{stable} if its aisle $\Ucal$ (equivalently, its coaisle $\Vcal$) is a triangulated subcategory of $\Tcal$.
 The aisles of stable $t$-structures are precisely the coreflective thick subcategories of $\Tcal$ (\cite[Proposition~4.9.1]{K10}).
 Such subcategories are automatically \newterm{localising}, i.e. triangulated and closed under existing coproducts.